 “Distributed teams”, “location-flexible”, “telecommuting”, “WFH” (working from home).
 A whole new language for a whole new way of working.
-Many of us had never even heard of these terms until a few weeks ago and now thousands of teams around the world are scrambling to switch from working together in an office to working remotely.
-How can we do that, and do it well?
+Many of us had never even heard of these terms until a few years ago, but it seems that working remotely is here to stay.

 1. Ditch the emails

 Email can already be a very “distant” form of communication; just think of all those long-winded threads and ccs dating back months.
 While email has its place (formal and important communications, conversations with external stakeholders) if your team is working remotely, you need to try to make them feel like they’re working side-by-side.
 Use the phone, video call or a messaging system instead.